Canon 70-200mm f/4 L

 Sound and Noise

-Autofocus: About the same: plastic rattling on plastic.
+It's almost silent in AF, sounding like plastic rattling on plastic.
 It goes so fast it snaps the insides around pretty quickly.

 Easy: all it takes is one stiff fingertip.
 Manual focus overrides the AF instantly.